Vidiprinter

 A vidiprinter is a sports scores and results ticker service provided to media organisations.
-It is shown on BBC One, BBC Red Button and Sky Sports News to provide a live on-air feed of football scores.
+It is shown on BBC One (occasionally on BBC Two), BBC Red Button and Sky Sports News to provide a live on-air feed of football scores.
 It appears on-screen when a significant number of games are in progress.

 The vidiprinter service was originally supplied by the Press Association, doing so from the vidiprinter's inception until the end of the 2012/13 season.
 The contract was taken over by Opta Sports from the start of the 2013/14 season, and Opta has provided the service ever since.